0x80/isolate-package/README.md

 ### Classic Yarn

 For Yarn v1 we can simply copy the root lockfile to the isolate output, and run a `yarn install` to prune that lockfile.
-The command finds the installed node modules in the root of the monorepo so versions are preserved.

-> Note: I expect this to break down if you configure the isolate output
-> directory to be located outside the monorepo tree.

 ### Modern Yarn